JuliaCon/JuliaCon.jl/README.md

 ## T-Shirt code

-This package makes the code on the JuliaCon 2021 [T-shirt](#t-shirt) work!
+This package makes the code on the JuliaCon 2021/2022 [T-shirts](#t-shirt) work!
 Of course, you should [buy one here](https://www.bonfire.com/juliacon-repl/)!

 To make the `@everywhere` do something you need to start Julia with multiple worker processes: `julia -p 4`.